e911/oyo-scrapper/README.md

 # OYO hotels detail scrapper

 This repo contains a Python script with selenium to scrap hotel details from oyo rooms website.
 It will scrapt the data and dump it into a csv file.
+For now to change the url to scrap:
+- Open the scrap-oyo.py file in any editor and change the 'url' variable.

 ## Usage